tingard/IRIS-front-end/README.md

 ### Tests

-Each component should have a `<comp>.spec.jsx` test file, we use Jest to test, but the syntax is very similar to Mocha.
+Each component should have a `<comp>.spec.jsx` test file, we use Jest and Enzyme to test, but the syntax is very similar to Mocha.
 More info on Jest can be found [here](https://github.com/verekia/js-stack-from-scratch/blob/master/tutorial/02-babel-es6-eslint-flow-jest-husky.md#readme).

 #### Testing best practises:
  - be explicit with descriptions of what the test does